Bas Oppenheim

 Our Focus

-You can find more about my apps at Apps for the Living.
+You can find more about my apps at Apps for the Living, and read about the thinking behind them on our blog.